fl0v/retracker/docs/BITTORRENT.md

 - If a client stops very shortly after starting (quick stop), it should still send the stopped event
 - Trackers should forward stopped events to forwarders immediately
 - Pending announce jobs for stopped peers should be canceled

+**qBittorrent Behavior (via libtorrent):**
-- **qBittorrent behavior:** When removing an active torrent, it normally sends `event=stopped` to each tracker.
-The "Stop tracker timeout" advanced option controls how long qBittorrent waits for these stopped announces.
-If set to 0, qBittorrent will not send stopped announces at all.
+- When you **remove** an active torrent (or stop it from a running state), it normally sends `event=stopped` to each tracker for that torrent
+- The **"Stop tracker timeout"** advanced option controls how long qBittorrent waits for these `stopped` announces
+  - If this timeout is **0**, qBittorrent will **not send `stopped` announces at all** (it just disconnects and lets trackers time out your peer)

+**Paused Torrents:**
+- Pausing a torrent in qBittorrent **does not send `event=stopped`**
+- The tracker will keep your peer entry until its normal timeout expires
+- This can cause "ghost peers" on private trackers if you pause/exit on one machine and immediately start seeding the same torrent from another

+**Client Exit:**
+- On exit, qBittorrent tries to send `event=stopped` announces for **active (running) torrents**, again controlled by the "Stop tracker timeout"
+- It does **not** send `stopped` for paused torrents
+- From the tracker's perspective, the cleanest behavior is:
+  - On exit, send `event=stopped` to all trackers for all **actively announced** torrents (as long as you can do so quickly)
+  - If you cannot (crash, forced kill, timeout set to 0), trackers will simply time out the peer entry

 ### Completed Events